Constraining Power of Wavelet vs. Power Spectrum Statistics for CMB Lensing and Weak Lensing with Learned Binning: Abstract

 \section{Abstract}

 We present forecasts for constraints on the matter density ($\Omega_m$) and the amplitude of matter density fluctuations at 8h$^{-1}$Mpc ($\sigma_8$) from CMB lensing convergence ($\kappa_\text{CMB}$) maps and galaxy weak lensing convergence ($\kappa_\text{WL}$) maps.
 For $\kappa_\text{CMB}$ auto statistics, we compare the angular power spectra ($C_\ell$'s) to the wavelet scattering transform (WST) coefficients.
 For $\kappa_\text{CMB}\times\kappa_\text{WL}$ statistics, we compare the cross angular power spectra to wavelet phase harmonics (WPH).
 This work also serves as the first application of WST and WPH to these probes.
-For $\kappa_\text{CMB}$, we find that WST and $C_\ell$'s yield similar constraints in forecasts for the \textit{Simons} Observatory and the South Pole Telescope.
-However, WST gives a tighter constraint on $\sigma_8$ by a factor of $1.7$ for \textit{Planck} data.
-When $\kappa_\text{CMB}$ is crossed with $\kappa_\text{WL}$ projected from \textit{Euclid} Data Release 2 (DR2), we find that WPH outperforms cross-$C_\ell$'s by factors between $2.4$ and $3.8$ for individual parameter constraints.
-To compare these different summary statistics we develop a novel learned binning approach.
+For $\kappa_\text{CMB}$, we find that WST and $C_\ell$'s yield similar constraints in forecasts for all surveys considered in this work.
+When $\kappa_\text{CMB}$ is crossed with $\kappa_\text{WL}$ projected from \textit{Euclid} Data Release 2 (DR2), we find that WPH outperforms cross-$C_\ell$'s by factors between $2.2$ and $3.4$ for individual parameter constraints.
+To compare these different summary statistics, we develop a novel learned binning approach.
 This method compresses summary statistics while maintaining interpretability.
-We find this leads to improved constraints compared to more naive binning schemes for $C_\ell$'s, WST, and most significantly WPH.
+We find this leads to improved constraints compared to more naive binning schemes for our wavelet-based statistics, but not for $C_\ell$'s.
 By learning the binning and measuring constraints on distinct data sets, our method is robust to overfitting by construction.